|

 The shaktis of the gods emerged in female form.
 These goddesses fused

-together in blinding light from which arose a magnificent goddess with many arms.
-She
+together in blinding light from which arose a magnificent goddess with

 was as beautiful as she was deadly.
 Durga was born fully-grown and is